r-spatial/rgee/README.md

 Take into account that the Python PATH you set must have installed the Earth Engine Python API and numpy.
 The use of **miniconda/anaconda is mandatory for Windows users,** Linux and MacOS users could also use virtualenv.
 See [reticulate](https://rstudio.github.io/reticulate/articles/python_packages.html) documentation for more details.

-Other option only possible for MacOS and Linux is just set the Python PATH:
+Other option, only possible for MacOS and Linux, is just set the Python PATH:

 ``` {.r}
 rgee::ee_install_set_pyenv(